GuillemFo/Minishell/Infor/readme.md

 https://www.youtube.com/@johnalexandersanabriaordon1851/videos

+You should limit yourself to the subject description.
+Anything that is not asked is not required.
+If you have any doubt about a requirement, take bash as a reference.

 Guille:
 -- Signals
 -- Expansor {1,} // $var // $((1 + 1)) // Wildcard or Globbing Expansion // $(command) or 'command'